Skip to Content

 Massachusetts Rental Voucher Program (MRVP) is the State’s largest state-funded rental assistance program to help extremely low income households avoid homelessness.

-The MRVP helps families pay their rent by providing a subsidy in the form of voucher that covers the difference between what the landlord charges and what they can “afford to pay” — often no more than 30% of their income.
+The MRVP helps families pay their rent by providing a subsidy in the form of voucher that covers the difference between what the landlord charges and what they can “afford to pay” — often no more than 30% of their net monthly income.

 How to apply for MRVP assistance?